My HK SL8-1 has a tiny gap or separation in the stock above the trigger guard. Is this cause for concern and is it covered under HK warranty?

 In the case of repairs or work not covered by the warranty, You will be contacted and given a quote covering the cost of the work and a approximate cost of shipping back to you.

-Columbus, GA is the only repair facility in the U.S. Please contact us at (706) 568-1906 before sending a product back for repair.
+Columbus, GA is the only repair facility in the U.S. Please contact Customer Service at (706) 701-5554 before sending a product back for repair.

 No, all HK facilities are closed to the public due to government regulations.